 The safety and efficacy of BotuGel in overactive bladder patients was evaluated in an investigator-initiated, double-blind, randomized study conducted at the University Hospital Ostrava Czech Republic.
+The study was commenced in August 2013 and was completed in September 2014.
 The study, which enrolled 39 female patients ages 18 to 65 who had experienced overactive bladder symptoms for longer than three months, was designed to evaluate urge to urinate, incontinence and certain quality of life measures at one month.
 Patients were assigned to each of two primary treatment arms.
 Nine patients were administered BotuGel containing 200 units of botulinum toxin and 11 patients were administered saline as placebo.
 Each received a single instillation per their respective treatment assignment.
+Only one AE, urinary tract infection, was reported, which was determined to be treatment/procedure-related and not related to treatment with BotuGel.
+No SAEs were reported.
 The chart below summarizes the results observed at one month.